Sairee Chahal

 Sairee Chahal is a technology entrepreneur and the founder and CEO of SHEROES, a platform that supports women entrepreneurs.

-Early Life and Education
+Early life and education

 Chahal shifted to Delhi from her hometown, Muzaffarnagar, Uttar Pradesh, for studies.
 She completed her M. Phil in International Studies from Jawaharlal Nehru University.
-She later did her PGDBM (The Postgraduate Diploma in Business Management) at Institute of Management Technology, Ghaziabad.
+She later obtained a PGDBM (Postgraduate Diploma in Business Management) at the Institute of Management Technology, Ghaziabad.
 Chahal is also a Cartier Award Alumni and an Aspen Fellow.

 Career

 Early days

 After graduating from college, Chahal gained her first experience in a start-up.
 In the year 1999, she got the opportunity to launch a newspaper for mariners.
 Sairee started working on her venture, Fleximoms, in 2012.
 Fleximoms helped women avail remote as well as office work opportunities.

 SHEROES

 Founded in 2014 as a phone helpline, SHEROES has emerged as a social network dedicated to women.
 It operates as a large commerce ecosystem working for the betterment of entrepreneurship, employment and finance of women.
 Users can come on this platform to bridge the gender gap as well as avail interactions, recognition and growth.